ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ```

 The idea is to set things in a way the by simply running s.t. like
-`npm test` we can check that our npm module works in production.
+`npm run cit` we can check that our npm module works in production.

 For that we can create a `package.json` similar to this one: